Know Before You Go

 If you’re travelling within the European Economic Area and Switzerland, you’ll all need to have in-date GHIC cards – which are available for free through the NHS website to anyone who’s resident in the United Kingdom.

-Please just remember that this isn’t a replacement for travel insurance, which you must have in place (check out our travel insurance page for more info).
+Please just remember that this isn’t a replacement for travel insurance (check out our travel insurance page for more info).

 Vaccinations